How Long Do Facial Masks Last

 Even in the event your sheet masks appear perfectly fine, they couldn’t be as effective as you assume once they’ve passed their expiration date.
 Expiration date myths could make you suppose they’re still good, but ingredients degrade over time, losing potency.

 Check the label most masks last 1-2 years unopened.
+The manufacturer or manufacturers set the expiration date based on stability testing to ensure the product remains safe and effective.
+Always note specific details on the packaging, such as the expiration date and manufacturing date, to make sure your mask is fresh and usable.
 Should you be unsure, toss it; proper mask disposal methods prevent skin irritation.

 Don’t risk using an expired mask it won’t hydrate or brighten like it should.
 Store them correctly to extend their life, but don’t push past the date.
+The expiration date ensures the product meets safety and quality standards.
 Your skin deserves fresh, active ingredients.

 Should the packaging feels puffy or the serum smells off, it’s time to let go.
 Always prioritize safety over saving a few bucks.